Industrial Strategy Challenge Fund

 Accelerating Detection of Disease

-This challenge represents a pioneering programme to recruit 5 million healthy volunteers into a research study that aims to invent new ways to detect and prevent the development of diseases.
+This challenge represents a pioneering programme to recruit 5 million volunteers into a research study that aims to invent new ways to detect and prevent the development of diseases.

 Audience of the future